Canon 80D vs T6s

 It is notable that the 80D has a headphone jack, which is not present on the T6s This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the T6s has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
+Both the 80D and the T6s have been discontinued, but can regularly be found used on eBay.
+The T6s was replaced by the Canon 77D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 80D better than the Canon T6s or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better image quality: Scores markedly higher (9 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.2 EV of extra DR).

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).